 Your contact hours will vary depending on your module/option choices.
 Full information about contact hours is provided in individual module profiles.

 Learning and teaching

-The Mathematical Sciences school uses a wide variety of modern learning and teaching methods involving workshops, exercise classes and computer based learning that builds on what you learn in lectures.
+The Mathematical Sciences academic School uses a wide variety of modern learning and teaching methods involving small group tutorial work and computer based learning that builds on what you learn in lectures.

 Assessment